michellewl/building_resilience/README.md

 - interesting to try to understand what uncertainty comes from climate, what uncertainty comes from scenarios
 - Produce a geology like map to visualize all countries in different years in one plot.
-- Can we calculate the baseload for buildings - i.e. when we don't cross the thresholds for CDD/HDD
+- Can we calculate the baseload for buildings - i.e. when we don't cross the thresholds for CDD/HDD One idea would be to take the intrecept of the linear regression model.
+Or look at months where no heating or cooling is not needed - pay attention that different degree days will yield differernt baselines.
+How will we do it for unknown locations?!
+ - Show that the heating and cooling for different building types is different.
+ How well does 15.5 degrees sits with the energy consumption - we have the hourly data in Michelle's data -- can we check it?

 Challenges/open questions:
 - How do we combine the different climate models?